The Wet and Wild Guide to Whistler Hot Springs – Updated 2019

 One of our absolute favourite places to camp is the T’sek Hot Springs site.
 This is on First Nations land and run by the local community.
 The spring itself is too hot to touch, but the water is fed into a series of human-made tubs.
 It’s an eclectic collection of old hot tubs, fish tanks, and wooden tubs designed for your soaking pleasure.

 Each tub has its own tap for hot and cold, which means that you can tweak the temperature of every tub to suit your preference.
-Typically it’s a very tranquil hot spring experience, although on summer weekends the party crowd can get a little rowdy.
+Typically T’sek Hot Springs is a very tranquil experience, although on summer weekends the party crowd can get a little rowdy.
 Keep this in mind if you are bringing along children.
 The road into the hot springs is usually a bit rough around the edges, especially in winter.
-While trucks and SUVs should have no problems, take it very slowly with any two-wheel-drive vehicles.
+While trucks and SUVs should have no problems, take it very slowly with any 2WD vehicles.

 Meagre Creek *Closed to vehicle traffic*